 1911s have been chambered for just about every handgun cartridge that will fit the frame.
 Even rimmed cartridges like the 38 special have been adapted to work on the 1911.
 The 1911 has been chambered for the 22 LR for a long time, and there are still some of the old ones around that had a floating chamber so that it would simulate the recoil of the 45 ACP.
 There are conversions for 460 Roland which is up near the magnum class of handguns.
 9mm, 40 S&W, 10mm, the screaming 22 TCM: it's all been done, and most popular calibers can be had in factory guns.

-Caring For The 1911
+Caring for the 1911

 Compared to modern polymer-framed pistols, the 1911 is quite a simpleton.
 It is a genius design in its own way.
 It can be taken completely down to the frame with basic tools in about 10 minutes, and the hardest part of putting it back together is getting the pin lined up with the sear and disconnect.
-Just about any part of the 1911 can be replaced at home if you have a understanding of gunsmithing and firearm repair.
+Just about any part of the 1911 can be replaced at home if you have an understanding of gunsmithing and firearm repair.

 One note: when putting it back together, be careful when putting the slide stop pin back in.
-I've seen so many 1911's with the dreaded "idiot scratch" from the slide stop pin that it makes my heart scream in pain.
+I've seen so many 1911s with the dreaded "idiot scratch" from the slide stop pin that it makes my heart scream in pain.

-1911's like to be oiled.
+1911s like to be oiled.
 I usually take mine down to the frame every 500 rounds or so for a detailed cleaning, and when I put it back together, I make sure to put a light coat of oil on most of the internal parts.
-When ever I take the slide off, before I put it back on, I turn it upside down and drip two drops of oil in each one of the grooves in the slide the frame rails ride in.
+Whenever I take the slide off, before I put it back on, I turn it upside down and drip two drops of oil in each one of the grooves in the slide the frame rails ride in.
 You want enough oil to keep the gun working smooth, but not enough to where it starts to collect dirt.
-I have tried grease on the frame rails, but it does not work very well, and tends to actually cause cycling problems.
+I have tried grease on the frame rails, but it does not work very well and tends to actually cause cycling problems.

-Buying your first 1911
+Buying Your First 1911

-So whether you are a new owner, looking to buy your first 1911, or even if you have owned one for a long time, but have ever done anything with it.
+So whether you are a new owner, looking to buy your first 1911, or even if you have owned one for a long time, but have never done anything with it.
 The 1911 is a wonderful firearm platform, and you could do with it anything you put your mind to.